Unpaid Council Tax

 If an Enforcement Agent has to visit you to collect the unpaid Council Tax this will cost you at least a further £235.

-We don't want to send your debt to a Enforcement Agent, so if you are finding it difficult to pay you need to talk to us and make a payment plan.
+We don't want to send your debt to an Enforcement Agent, so if you are finding it difficult to pay you to need to talk to us and make a payment plan.

 If you are on a low income you may be able to get Council Tax Support to help with your bill.
 However, you must apply for this and provide all necessary information to support your claim.
 Click here for more information about Council Tax Support.

-Until any claim for a Council Tax Support is assessed the Council Tax remains payable as billed and the reminder should be paid.
+Until any claim for a Council Tax Support is assessed the Council Tax remains payable as billed and the remainder should be paid.

 If you have appealed against your Council Tax banding the Council Tax should still be paid until the outcome of your appeal is known.
 If you are successful in your appeal any overpayment that results will be repaid.